Forugh Farrokhzad: Feminine perspective in Farrokhzad's poetry

-Farrokhzad's strong feminine voice became the focus of much negative attention and open disapproval, both during her lifetime and in posthumous reception of her work.
+Farrokhzad's strong feminine voice became the focus of much negative attention and open disapproval, both during her lifetime and in the posthumous reception of her work.

 In a radio interview, when asked about the feminine perspective in her poems, Farrokhzad replied: "If my poems, as you say, have an aspect of femininity, it is of course quite natural.
 After all, fortunately, I am a woman.
 But if you speak of artistic merits, I think gender cannot play a role.
-In fact to even voice such a suggestion is unethical.
+In fact, to even voice such a suggestion is unethical.
 It is natural that a woman, because of her physical, emotional, and spiritual inclinations, may give certain issues greater attention, issues that men may not normally address.
 I believe that if those who choose art to express their inner self, feel they have to do so with their gender in mind, they would never progress in their art -- and that is not right.
 So when I write, if I keep thinking, oh I'm a woman and I must address feminine issues rather than human issues, then that is a kind of stopping and self-destruction.
 Because what matters, is to cultivate and nourish one's own positive characteristics until one reaches a level worthy of being a human.
 What is important is the work produced by a human being and not one labelled as a man or a woman.
 When a poem reaches a certain level of maturation, it separates itself from its creator and connects to a world where it is valid based on its own merits."
-Emphasizing human issues, she also calls for a recognition of women's abilities that goes beyond the traditional binary oppositions:
+Emphasizing human issues, she also calls for a recognition of women's abilities that goes beyond the traditional binary oppositions.

 Death

 Farrokhzad died in a car accident on 14 February 1967, at the age of 32.
 Although the exact circumstances of her demise have been the subject of much debate, the official story is that she swerved her jeep to avoid an oncoming school bus and was thrown out of her car, hitting her head against the curb.
-It was believed she died before reaching the hospital, however, Farzaneh Milani in her book, Forugh Farrokhzad: A Literary Biography With Unpublished Letters / فروغ فرخ زاد: زندگی نامه ادبی همراه با نامه های چاپ نشده (Farsi), cites an interview with Ebrahim Golestan who speaks about Farrokhzad's final moments where she died in his arms.
+It was believed she died before reaching the hospital, however, Farzaneh Milani in her book, Forugh Farrokhzad: A Literary Biography with Unpublished Letters, cites an interview with Ebrahim Golestan who speaks about Farrokhzad's final moments where she died in his arms.
 Farrokhzad's poem "Let Us Believe in the Dawn of the Cold Season" was published posthumously, and is considered by some to be one of the best-structured modern poems in Persian.